exercism/v3/languages/purescript/docs/implementing-a-concept-exercise.md

 # How to implement a PureScript concept exercise

-This document describes the steps required to implement a concept exercise for the PureScript.
+This document describes the steps required to implement a concept exercise for the PureScript track.
 As this document is generic, the following placeholders are used:

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `AnonymousMethods`).